HTTPArchive/almanac.httparchive.org/src/content/en/2020/mobile-web.md

 Auto-complete can be especially helpful in completing checkout flows that require a user to login and hence remember their password.
 According to a [study by HYPR](https://www.hypr.com/hypr-password-study-findings/) in 2019, 78% of users forgot and had to reset a password in the past 90 days.

-It’s also possible to eliminate some form fields altogether.
+It's also possible to eliminate some form fields altogether.
 The Credential Management and Payment Request APIs are standards-based browser APIs that provide a programmatic interface between sites and the browser for seamless sign-in and payments.
 Only .61% of eCommerce sites are using the Payment Request API and only 0.008% use the Credential Management API.
-It’s worth noting that adoption of the Payment Request API has increased compared to 2019, with a 6x increase in payment completion rate.
+It's worth noting that adoption of the Payment Request API has increased compared to 2019, with a 6x increase in payment completion rate.

 ### 4. Retention
 The last phase in the journey is user retention, this means re-engaging the user and making them a returning customer or a loyal visitor.